huyvvo/LOD/README.md

 [[PDF]]()

 We propose a novel ranking-based large-scale unsupervised object discovery algorithm that scales up to 1.7M images.
 ![Teaser](images/teaser.jpg)

+This repository contains code used in the paper.

+##Code:
+TODO

 ## Quantitative results
 ![Quantitative result](images/quantitative_result.jpg)